Excel Compare Dates (Table of Contents)

 Step 1: Initiate a formula under cell C2 by typing equals to sign as shown below:

-The formula in cell C2 checks if the values in cell A2 and B2 are matching with each other or not.
-If the values are matching, it will return Boolean output as TRUE.
+The formula in cell C2 checks whether the values in cells A2 and B2 match or not.
+If the values match, it will return the Boolean output as TRUE.
 If values are not matching, it will return a Boolean output as FALSE.

 Example #2 – Comparing if Dates are Greater than or Less than the Other Dates

-Now, we will move a step further and check whether date values from one column are greater than or less than the date values from another column.
-This can be done with the help of Greater Than (“>”) and Less Than (“<”) operators in Excel.
+Now, we will move further and check whether the date values from one column are greater than or less than the date values from another column.
+This can be done with the help of Greater Than (“>”) and Less Than (“<“) operators in Excel.
 Follow the steps below to get an idea of how it works.

-For checking if dates from one column are greater than the dates from another column:
+To check if dates from one column are greater than the dates from another column:

 Drag the formula across rows to get the output for all cells in column C.